novoalab/nanoRMS/README.md

 NanoRMS is not a software to predict RNA modifications.
 It  uses the candidate sites predicted by third-party software (e.g. EpiNano) to estimate modification stoichiometries and their dynamics.

-NanoRMS uses as input Nanopolish eventalign output files and a list of predicted candidate RNA modification sites, and then performs the following steps:
+NanoRMS uses as input: i) Nanopolish eventalign output files and ii) a list of predicted candidate RNA modification sites.
+It then performs the following steps:

 * Step 1.
 Collapse Nanopolish eventalign output
 * Step 2: Convert Nanopolish eventalign outputs into processed output for each 15-mer region